Bearsden railway station

 Bearsden railway station serves Bearsden, East Dunbartonshire near Glasgow, Scotland.
 The railway station is managed by ScotRail and lies on the Argyle Line and North Clyde Lines.
 It is located between Westerton and Hillfoot on the line to Milngavie, and is 7 mi 21 chain from Glasgow Queen Street, measured via Maryhill.

 History

-The station opened along with the line to Milngavie in April 1863.
+The station opened along with the line to Milngavie on 20 April 1863.

 The naming is unusual in that the current title of the town (which was originally New Kilpatrick) was taken from the station name, rather than the town giving its name to the station.

 Facilities

 The station is well equipped, with a ticket office and ticket machine on platform 1, and shelters, benches and help points on both platforms.
 There is a pub and a car park and bike racks adjacent to platform 1.
 All of the station has step-free access, but the footbridge only has steps, so passengers needing access to platform 2 must use the ramp from Drymen Road.